 Business Intelligence Systems Design and Implementation Strategies

-Before deployment of a BI model, the complete process of the flow of information throughout the organization must be modeled.
-In addition, the type of Meta data to be captured and stored must also be documented.
-If a repository of Meta data were built, the database would have to be designed based on the model developed during mapping the information flow process.
+Before the deployment of a BI model, the complete process of the flow of information throughout the organization must be modeled.
+In addition, the type of Metadata to be captured and stored must also be documented.
+If a repository of Metadata were built, the database would have to be designed based on the model developed during mapping the information flow process.

 Establishing a Program Management Office (PMO) can help the organization learn about BI systems and what they are capable of.
 PMO can also help transform the culture of an organization and make sure that BI strategies are implemented at a pace required to stay competitive and ahead in the market.
 In addition to this, the successful deployment of a BI system may also require knowledge of the following: